 Many people don’t know this, but learning how to drive is only the beginning of good car ownership.
-Knowing about your car — its year, make and model, auto insurance, its history and needs — is just as important.
-Ordering for parts like agm deep cycle battery, pumping gas, and even communicating with your mechanic will be all the easier (and safer!) once you become more familiar with your car.
+Knowing about your car — its year, make and model, its history and needs — is just as important.
 While most of the information you need is typically included in the vehicle’s manual, those buying used cars can still find plenty of information about their vehicles online or at their dealership.
 Don’t get overwhelmed by the amount of available information, however.
 Start by searching for these top 10 things to know about your car courtesy of Gainesville car dealership, Paul West Used Cars.

 1. Year, Make & Model